Canadian exporters rejig currency hedges as commodities boom

-Canadian exporters are adjusting their currency hedges and buying the loonie at stronger levels, in a sign market playersare growing more confident that the currency's commodity-linked surge this year will stick, foreign exchange dealers say.
+TORONTO (Reuters) - Canadian exporters are adjusting their currency hedges and buying the loonie at stronger levels, in a sign market players are growing more confident that the currency’s commodity-linked surge this year will stick, foreign exchange dealers say.

 The Canadian dollar has climbed nearly 6% against the U.S. dollar since the beginning of the year, the biggest gain among the Group of 10 currencies.
 On Tuesday, it touched its strongest level since 2015 at 1.2013, or 83.24 U.S. cents.